pmservice/financial-performance-prediction/README.md

 The general, high-level steps are described below.
 Refer to [IBM Watson Machine Learning Service for Bluemix - General][general] for complete details.

 1. From the Bluemix catalog, choose the [Watson Machine Learning][ml] and [dashDB](https://console.ng.bluemix.net/catalog/services/dashdb/) services, which will later bind to a Node.js application created from this sample.
 From this point, note that the [service][pa] itself offers a set of samples (this particular one among them) that can be automatically deployed and bound, which is the simplest way to see the sample in action.
 2. Upload an SPSS Modeler stream file to your instance of the *Watson Machine Learning* service.
 This sample application comes with an SPSS Modeler stream (*stream/financial-performance-prediction.str*) that can be used for this purpose.
-The stream can also be created from scratch (see [Prepare SPSS Modeler stream](#prepare-spss-modeler-stream)).
+The stream can also be created from scratch (see [Preparing an SPSS Modeler stream](#prepare-spss-modeler-stream)).

 # Deploying the prebuilt app